 You might not know this but there are over 60 different routes to Canada.
 Each of these pathways has specific requirements and eligibility criteria that need to be met if you would like to immigrate to Canada.
 Maybe you don’t want to immigrate, maybe you just want to visit or experience a working holiday in the Great White North.
 If that is the case, getting to Canada may be easier.

 Each visa allows you to do certain things in Canada and again, they each have particular requirements.
-Our advice for you is to take a look at all the options available to you and narrow them down to the programs that will enable you to satisfy your needs of travelling or immigrating to Canada.
+Our advice for you is to take a look at all the options available to you and narrow them down to the programs that will enable you to satisfy your needs of traveling or immigrating to Canada.

 Don’t waste your time applying for a visa that doesn’t allow you to do what you want to do in the country.
 Don’t apply for a program that has very strict requirements when there is another easier to qualify for option available to you.
 In other words, make the right choice.